Fact check: Trump accuses states of covering up voter fraud

 There is still no corroboration of large-scale voter fraud, nor proof that millions of illegal voters cast ballots in the 2016 election as Trump has previously claimed.
 (Trump lost the popular vote by 2.8 million votes.)

 Fraud occurs only in rare, isolated instances, according to experts.
-Justin Levitt, a former Department of Justice official who is now a Loyola Law School professor, reviewed one billion votes.
+Justin Levitt, a former Justice Department official who is now a professor at Loyola Law School in Los Angeles, reviewed one billion votes.
 He found just 31 credible cases of voter fraud.

-They weren’t all blue states, either: nearly half those who fully refused to comply voted for Trump in the last presidential election.
-Consider the response from one deep-red state: Mississippi’s Secretary of State told the commission to “go jump in the Gulf of Mexico.”
+They weren’t all blue states, either: Nearly half those that fully refused to comply voted for Trump in the last presidential election.
+Consider the response from one deep-red state: In Mississippi, the secretary of state, Delbert Hosemann, a Republican, told the commission to “go jump in the Gulf of Mexico.”

 By the time litigation halted data requests, 23 states had refused to comply with the panel's request, according to a Reuters roundup of state reactions.
 Trump won 10 of those states in 2016: Arizona, Kentucky, South Dakota, Wyoming, Tennessee, North Dakota, South Carolina, Louisiana, Pennsylvania, and Mississippi.